google/cel-spec/doc/langdef.md

 *   *string literal*: The size of the resulting value.
 *   *bytes literal*: The size of the resulting value.
 *   Grammatical aggregates are the sum of the size of their components.
-*   Gramatical primitives other than above have constant size.
+*   Grammatical primitives other than above have constant size.

 Thus, the size of a CEL program is bounded by either the length of the source text string or the bytes of the proto-encoded AST.